A Curious Plant Story

 Wilhelm and Rericha list it for mesic woodlands, alluvial habitats along streams and rivers, but comment that it can be “weedy” in shaded lawns “where it can form massive colonies.”
 They do give it a dot for Cook County.
 But if it’s so weedy, why can’t we find it?

 For 49 years, the volunteers of the North Branch Restoration Project have shared with the staff of the Cook County Forest Preserves a goal of restoring lost plant species to the North Branch Preserves.
-The site where Eriko Kojima and I are stewards, Somme Prairie Grove, had 232 native species when we started.
+The site where Eriko Kojima and I are stewards, Somme Prairie Grove, had 232 native plant species when we started.
 Now it has 488, according to our records.
 But no cream violet.

 Our only other theory is that it had been in the yard all along.
 Strangely, when Linda and I moved into our house (adjacent to Somme Woods), we found the botany of our lawn and little-tended perennial borders to be rich with native species including yellow woodland violet, trout lily, spring cress, Michigan lily, spring beauty, common blue violet, wild plum, and others.